FolaisSK/CC201/Cheatsheets/C5M2 Glossary.md

 <tr>
 <td width="30%" valign="top"><b>Preemption</b></td>
 <td width="70%">
-logic in Kubernetes helps a pending Pod to find a suitable Node by evicting low priority Pods existing on that Node.
+Logic in Kubernetes helps a pending Pod to find a suitable Node by evicting low priority Pods existing on that Node.
 </td>
 </tr>